nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 :bulb: You can only undo commands that made changes to the data in iBook (i.e., commands involving add/update/delete product/item).

+:exclamation: Undo does not preserve the order of the list, thus an item that is deleted and undone may have a different index
 </div>

 #### 3.3.3 Redoing most recent undone changes : `redo`